 4. The Sidu River Bridge - China

 This bridge spans 500 meters and crosses the mountains of the Sichuan basin.
 It is often described as one of China’s most difficult and expensive bridges to have been built.
-When so much efforts go into making something, you can be sure that the result is nothing short of spectacular.
+When so many efforts go into making something, you can be sure that the result is nothing short of spectacular.

 5. Zhangjiajie Grand Canyon Glass Bridge - China

 We’ve saved the best for last.
 Set to open soon, this glass bridge is aimed at giving you the best possible view of the Hunan Province, that is if you aren’t too terrified to cross it.
-430 meters long, 6-meter wide and placed at a height of 300 meters above the canyon, it is said to be one of the world’s longest and the highest glass pedestrian bridges.
+430 meters long, 6-meter wide, and placed at a height of 300 meters above the canyon, it is said to be one of the world’s longest and the highest glass pedestrian bridges.